 University College Dublin (UCD)

-Founded in 1854 and located on Dublin's south-side at the sprawling Belfield campus.
-It is Ireland's largest university with over 30k students.
-It consists of seven colleges, their associated schools (38 in total) and multiple research institutes and centres.
-The international standing of UCD has grown in recent years; it is currently ranked within the top 1% of institutions world-wide.
-With 400 partner universities for student exchange, UCD's extensive global study opportunities are taken up by 18% of undergraduates – the highest of any Irish university.
+Founded in 1854 and located on an extensive parkland campus, UCD is Ireland’s largest university with over 30k students from over 120 countries.
+It consists of six colleges, their 38 associated schools and multiple research institutes and centres.
+The international standing of UCD has grown in recent years; it is currently ranked within the top 1% of higher education institutions world-wide.
+UCD is also Ireland's most globally engaged university with over 400 partner universities for student exchange and extensive global study opportunities taken up by 18% of undergraduates

 Dublin’s flexible third level education system provides equal access for all who wish to further their education.
 Our institutions provide access to their programmes to mature students and some courses can be completed on a part time basis.
 If you are 23 or over you can apply to attend college as a mature student.
 However, places reserved for mature students are limited so most likely you will have to apply on a competition basis.
 A good starting point for anyone who wishes to return to learning this way is to contact the college directly to discuss the particular course and their requirements in relation to mature students.